MaastrichtU-IDS/dsri-documentation/website/docs/introduction.md

 The Data Science Research Infrastructure is a cluster of servers to deploy workspaces and applications for Data Science.

-It works by starting workspaces and applications in Docker containers that are automatically deployed to a powerful server on the cluster, using Kubernetes.
+It works by starting workspaces and applications in Docker containers that are automatically deployed to a powerful server on the cluster using Kubernetes, a container orchestration system.
 You can then access your workspace or application through an URL automatically generated.

 ## Getting started